getify/You-Dont-Know-JS/objects-classes/ch3.md

 ### Class Methods

-As shown above, a class definition can include one or more method definitions.
-Each method definition is added to the `prototype` object of the constructor:
+As shown above, a class definition can include one or more method definitions:

 ```js
 class SomethingCool {